locktopus-project/locktopus-website/docs/qna.md

 ## Is distributed locking available?

-Distributed locking can be implemented manually with Locktopus to avoid having a single point of failure.
+Distributed locking can be implemented manually to avoid having a single point of failure.
 The only thing one should remember to avoid deadlocks is to perform locking (no matter whether enqueue or acquire) on different nodes in the same order by all clients.
 To completely acquire the lock it needs to acquire it on N/2+1 nodes.
 This way locks are guaranteed to be acquired in FIFO order.

 ### How does it compare to Redlock?